Hugoprogpro/ZephSharp/README.md

             (move-window (get-screen-rect)))))
 ```

+Then start ZephSharp.
+It will run your script.
+Click the icon in the systray to reload your script.

 Here's [the rest the API](https://github.com/sdegutis/ZephSharp/blob/master/Zephyros/Setup.clj).
 Also you can use `:shift` as a modifier too.

+####

+- Get a better systray icon (just borrowed some random favicon.ico for now).
+- Better error messages when your script doesn't load so well.

 #### Change log